svalinn/DAGMC/doc-src/usersguide/get_install.rst

 CGM
 ````

-CGM:  Create a directory to build in:
+Create a CGM directory to build in:
 ::
     prompt%> mkdir -p $HOME/dagmc_bld/CGM/bld
     prompt%> cd $HOME/dagmc_bld/CGM

-If installing from git repository (you *must* use this method if you are using Cubit v13.1):
+If you are building CGM with Cubit v13.1 or v12.2 you *must* clone the cgm repository using, respectively, one of the following methods:
 ::
     prompt%> git clone https://bitbucket.org/fathomteam/cgm/
     prompt%> cd cgm